Malta–Spain relations

 Malta–Spain relations (Relazzjonijiet Malta-Spanja; Relaciones Malta-España) are the foreign relations between the Republic of Malta and the Kingdom of Spain.
 Both countries established mutual diplomatic relations in 1977.
 Malta has an embassy in Madrid and 5 honorary consulates (in Barcelona, Palma de Mallorca, Santander, Seville and Valencia).
 The current Ambassador of Malta to Spain is H.E.
 Dr Emmanuel Mallia.

 Spain has an embassy in Ta' Xbiex and Cultural Centre in Balzan.

 Both countries are full members of the European Union and of the Union for the Mediterranean.
 In 2019, both countries celebrated 50 years of relations, highlighting "the strong cultural and historical ties" of both countries and their contribution to the European Union and the Mediterranean.

 History

-It was in the year 1530 when Emperor Charles I, as King of Aragon and Sicily, ceded the sovereignty of this island to the Knights of the Order of Saint John, who since then have been known as the Order of Malta.
-And so that the knights would not forget the monarch's gesture of generosity, the famous tribute of the Maltese Falcon was instituted by the Order of Malta, the old tribute that this historic institution dedicated to the Hispanic crown.
+In 1530, Emperor Charles I, as King of Aragon and Sicily, ceded the sovereignty of this island to the Knights of the Order of Saint John, who since then have been known as the Order of Malta.
+The knights would not forget the monarch's gesture of generosity, the famous tribute of the Maltese Falcon was instituted by the Order of Malta, the old tribute that this historic institution dedicated to the Hispanic crown.

 Malta and Spain share a rich and intertwined history that has evolved over several centuries, marked by significant events and deep-rooted cultural connections.